Table of Contents

-Fujifilm cameras are well known for their retro look, tactile knobs and dials, their film simulations and the colour science, the attention to detail is there.
+Fujifilm cameras are well known for their retro look, tactile knobs and dials, film simulations and colour science, the attention to detail is there.

 I was lucky enough to Attend a Fujifilm presentation for the general public while I was living in Osaka, for both the X100V & the X-Pro3, to get hands-on with the camera and get a feel for it, and that is something I recommend to everyone considering getting a Fujifilm camera.

 Go to your local camera store, and get a feel for the build quality, the weight, the tactile controls, the design, the colours, and the rangefinder-style viewfinder, it all adds up to create a different experience.
 And that's the keyword: Different.